tomas-fryza/vhdl-course/lab6-lfsr/README.md

    ![top level](images/top-level_lfsr_4-bit_structure.png)

-   **Note:** The `enable_clock` and `bin2seg` components from the previous lab is required.
+   **Note:** The `enable_clock` and `bin2seg` components from the previous lab are required.
 Do not forget to copy both files to `YOUR-PROJECT-FOLDER/lfsr.srcs/sources_1/new/` folder and add them to the project.

    ```vhdl
    architecture behavioral of top_level is